 Teens & Young Adult Rehab Facility in Plymouth, MN

-Inpatient and outpatient addiction and mental health treatment programs at our youth and families center are developmentally appropriate, personalized and evidence-based.
-Addiction and co-occurring mental health disorders, such as anxiety and depression are addressed at the same time in our residential programs.
-This provides an integrated treatment approach that offers our patients the best opportunity for lasting recovery.
+Hazelden Betty Ford clinicians address substance use and co-occurring mental health disorders, such as anxiety and depression, at the same time in our specialized residential treatment program.
+This comprehensive approach to treating co-occurring disorders (also known as dual diagnosis) provides integrated care that offers our patients the best opportunity for lasting recovery.

-Adolescents and young adults who participate in our inpatient drug rehab program live in comfortable and inviting gender-informed residential units and follow a full daily schedule of treatment activities.
-Care teams comprised of addiction counselors, mental health professionals and medical professionals establish an individualized treatment plan for each patient continually assess the patient's progress, and develop post-treatment recommendations.
+Adolescents, teens and young adults in our inpatient drug rehab program live on site in gender-informed residential units and follow a full daily schedule of treatment activities.
+Each patient has an individualized treatment plan developed by their care team, which consists of addiction counselors, mental health professionals and medical professionals.
+The care team continually assesses the patient's progress based on clinical and behavioral milestones and develops post-treatment recommendations to support ongoing recovery and well-being.

 Core components of inpatient treatment at our youth facility include:

-COR-12 incorporates individual and group therapy, lectures and medication-assisted treatment, as clinically advised.
-Our clinicians developed this specialized treatment approach to help patients achieve stable, Twelve Step-based recovery and, ultimately, abstinence from opioids.
+This targeted approach incorporates individual and group therapy, lectures and medication-assisted treatment, as clinically advised.
+Hazelden Betty Ford experts developed COR-12 to help patients achieve stable, Twelve Step-based recovery and, ultimately, freedom from drug use.

-Our program has a proven track record of keeping patients engaged in recovery activities and support over a longer duration—allowing for the extra time needed to regain health and hope, learn essential coping skills and form connections that support lasting sobriety.
+The program has a proven track record of keeping patients engaged in recovery activities and support over a longer duration—allowing for the extra time needed to regain health and hope, learn essential coping skills, and form connections that support lasting sobriety.

-Outpatient substance abuse programming at our treatment center for teens and young adults encompasses multiple levels of individually paced care to meet the needs of each patient.
-As patients reach clinical and behavioral milestones, outpatient sessions are reduced from three to four times a week to once or twice weekly, with a focus on developing healthy new behaviors and routines.
+Outpatient substance abuse programming at our treatment center for teens and young adults is individually focused and paced to meet the needs of each patient.
+As patients reach clinical and behavioral milestones, outpatient sessions are reduced.

-Our most intensive level of outpatient care, our high-intensity outpatient program—known as day treatment or partial hospitalization—includes the same core components as inpatient treatment.
+Our high-intensity outpatient program—known as day treatment or partial hospitalization—includes the same core components as inpatient treatment.
 Patients can pair high-intensity outpatient programming with our sober-living option, residing with peers on campus in our safe and supportive recovery community.

-Our virtual intensive outpatient program (IOP)—available both virtually and in-person— provides separate, special-focus programming for adolescents, teenagers and young adults.
-Most patients participate in IOP three days a week for three hours a day to begin.
-But as clinical milestones are met, treatment sessions are scheduled less frequently.
-For those needing outpatient mental health services, individual, group and family therapy sessions will be coordinated with your addiction treatment.
+Intensive outpatient treatment (IOP)—available both virtually and in person—provides special-focus programming for adolescents, teenagers and young adults.
+To start, most patients participate in IOP four days a week for three hours a day.
+As clinical milestones are met, treatment sessions are scheduled less frequently.
+For patients in need of mental health services, we coordinate individual, group and family therapy sessions.

-Mental health assessments and counseling are available on an outpatient basis to the general public (individuals 12 years of age or older).
-These outpatient mental health services are provided by psychiatrists, psychologists and other licensed mental health professionals.
+Hazelden Betty Ford's mental health assessments and counseling sessions are available on an outpatient basis to the general public (individuals 12 years of age and older).
+Our psychiatrists, psychologists and other licensed mental health professionals can help if you are struggling with depression, anxiety, loss, grief, Post-Traumatic Stress Disorder or other mental health conditions.
 Services include:

-Many of our family services are free and available to anyone.
-In addition, many are provided virtually so you can access support from anywhere.
-Special sessions are available for Spanish speaking participants.
+Many of our family services are free and available to all.
+In addition, many are provided virtually so you and your family members can access help and support from anywhere across Minneapolis, Saint Paul, Minnesota and beyond.

-If your teenage son or daughter was caught using marijuana, or if he or she admitted to drinking with other underage friends, our screening and brief intervention program can provide you with helpful answers and next steps.
-While they may not be struggling with addiction, some type of intervention is important to address any current issues and help create healthy habits for the future.
+If your teenager was caught using marijuana, or if they admitted to drinking with other underage friends, our screening and brief intervention program can provide you with helpful answers and next steps.
+While your teen may not have a substance abuse diagnosis, screening and brief intervention will guide them in taking a closer look at their risky choices and behaviors.

-Adolescents work one-on-one with an addiction counselor for three sessions, and parents may be involved in one session, as clinically appropriate.
+Adolescents work individually with an addiction counselor for three sessions, and parents have the option of being involved in one session, as clinically appropriate.

 Our local Plymouth phone number is 1-763-509-3810.
 Due to federal confidentiality regulations, if someone calls the facility asking for a patient we can neither confirm nor deny the patient's presence.
 Our response will be, "If that person is here, he or she will receive a message to call you."